 This is a way to showcase customer satisfaction by displaying positive feedback for others to view.
-Sharing customer praise for a specific employee shows them an appreciation for their customer service skills, and keeps workers enthusiastic and engaged.
+Sharing customer praise for a specific employee is a great example of positive feedback - it shows them an appreciation for their customer service skills, and keeps workers enthusiastic and engaged.
 Employees want to know that they are having a positive impact within their organization.

 Examples of framed customer feedback are posting client comments or customer surveys with the name of the employee involved on social media or the company website.